 This is a 90-day Russian visa, which can be extended based only on student invitations from Russian colleges or universities.

 Russian High-Quality Immigration Visa (Highly Skilled)

 This is a particular type of visa for jobs in qualified occupations with an annual salary of more than R1 million.
-The visa is valid for three years, with the temporary residence permit and dependents permission, including spouses, children, and parents.
+A high-quality immigration visa is valid for three years, with a temporary residence permit and dependents permission, including spouses, children, and parents.